kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-dot.md

 subtitle: Is Polkadot a good investment?
 What does Polkadot crypto do?
 How is Polkadot different from Ethereum?
 description: Polkadot is a platform aimed at creating a blockchain-based decentralized Internet, Web3.
 The project offers tools to simplify the interaction between blockchains, platforms, oracles and other networks.
 image: /assets/img/posts-img/dot/what-is-polkadot-dot.webp
-categories:
+tags:
+- polkadot
+- polkadot price
+- polkadot crypto
+- polkadot price prediction
-  - what
+- polkadot news
 - dot
-  - polkadot
+- polkadot price prediction 2030
 permalink: "/what/dot/"
 paginate: true
 ---